martingoe/Cubelang/README.md

 ### Prerequisites

-The applications you need to install the software and how to install them
+You will need to have the following programs installed on your system:

-1. Java 11
+1. Java 15

 ### Installing